oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/dataapi.md

 ```
 dataAPI.plotCurvatureYaxisApproximate(curvatureValues, xTimeValues, yDistanceAlongTheTail, videoFPS, videoPixelSize)
 ```

+Additional optional parameters to this function are as follows:
+- cmap : colormap used to plot the curvature.
+Default value is: 'BrBG'.
+Other options include: 'PiYG', 'PRGn', 'BrBG', 'PuOr', 'RdGy', 'RdBu', 'RdYlBu', 'RdYlGn', 'Spectral', 'coolwarm', 'bwr', 'seismic'
+- maxCurvatureValues : maximum curvature values plotted.
+Default is 0.05.
+- xAxisLengthInSeconds : Lenght of the x axis in seconds.
+Default is 1 second.
+- yAxisLengthInMm : Lenght of the y axis in millimeters.
+Default is 6 mm.

 ## More data API functions are coming! (the data API is still in "beta")